Retail And Banking Leaders Project Optimistic Outlook During Extended Holiday Shopping Season

 "One thing we've seen (at TD Bank) is that loyalty really matters," said Boss.
 "With specific retailers, a disproportionate amount of their business has come from what we consider loyal customers.
 We've seen some of that physical spend come back and there are reasons for optimism."

-To view highlights of their discuss about the future of retail, go to https://youtu.be/3Ds5CE5v3i4.
+To view highlights of their discussion about the future of retail, go to https://youtu.be/3Ds5CE5v3i4.

 About NEST